 Why do we recommend it?
 Well, firstly, there is no other handheld console out there to seriously rival it right now, giving Nintendo the absolute run of the market with its three equally cracking versions of the Switch.

-The world is opening up again in 2023 too, and if we're heading out and travelling once more, the Nintendo Switch is realistically our only option for great gaming on the go (unless you want to fork out even more on a Steam Deck).
+The world has opened up again in 2023, too, and if we're heading out and travelling once more, the Nintendo Switch is realistically our only option for great gaming on the go (unless you want to fork out even more on a Steam Deck).

-The Switch Lite really comes into its own in this instance - the lightweight, handheld-only console is easily slipped into a bag or suitcase and at £200, it offers a whole lot of gaming for a lower price.
+The Switch Lite really comes into its own in this instance.
+The lightweight, handheld-only console is easily slipped into a bag or suitcase and at less than £200, it offers a whole lot of gaming for a lower price.